It is a pleasure doing hummingbird paintings of God's flying jewels.

 I was wondering what kind of hummingbird to paint next and I had a vision of a female hummingbird flying up to a petunia flower.

 for His ideas.
-So here came Lady's Eye-view.
+So here came Hummer's Eye-view.

 Is this a prophetic painting?